eligoldweber/llvm_non_interference_proofs/README.md

  > **Note:** Dafny is installed in `/opt/dafny` in the Docker image

  The default verification will verify most `.dfy` files in the `src/Dafny/examples` directory and all of their dependencies.
-(Including the proofs for Challenge Problem 6)
+(Including the proofs for Challenge Problem 6, but excluding `Challenge6PropertiesSideEffect.i.dfy`)

  > **Note:** The first time running this, it will take some time as it will verify all `.dfy` files and all of their dependencies.
 The verification result is cached in a corresponding `.vdfy` file and upon running `scons` again if a specific dependency has not been modified, the cached verification results will be reused at runtime.